mrflims-storms/Vortexscale-Scale-for-stormchasing/README.md

 # You can use it for a simple way to Tell the windspeeds!
 And please share this with others you know!

+## The VortexScale calculator has been added today!
+Check it out for your future storm chases!
+crazyepik.github.io/vortexscale